-Allyson Hoffman, an alumna of the master’s program in Fine Arts at USF, is a recipient of a Fulbright English Teaching Assistantship (ETA) to Norway.
-There she will teach writing and American studies to secondary and post-secondary students at the Norwegian University of Science and Technology (NUST) and Byåsen Upper Secondary School.
-Hoffman taught creative writing at USF, and served as the student director of Hope College’s Writing Center.
-In Norway, she will lead community creative writing workshops at local libraries.
+Allyson Hoffman, an alumna of the Master of Fine Arts in Creative Writing program at the University of South Florida (USF), was a recipient of a 2019-2020 Fulbright U.S. Student Program English Teaching Assistantship (ETA) to Norway, where she taught writing and American studies to secondary and post-secondary students at the Norwegian University of Science and Technology (NUST) and Byåsen Upper Secondary School.
+In Norway, Allyson also led community creative writing workshops at local libraries.

-Hoffman decided to apply for the Fulbright ETA after discovering the award suited her interests in creative writing and teaching abroad.
-“As a passionate teacher and writer, I’m dedicated to bettering myself and my classrooms,” says Hoffman.
-“Norway has an incredibly successful system of education, and I desire to learn how they’ve found that success.”
+Allyson decided to apply for the Fulbright ETA after discovering the award suited her interests in creative writing and teaching abroad.
+“As a passionate teacher and writer, I’m dedicated to bettering myself and my classrooms,” says Allyson.
+“Norway has an incredibly successful system of education, and I desired to learn how they’ve found that success.”